Recommend and benefit from a CHF 500 discount now

 • The first mortgage generally corresponds to 66.67% of the purchase price of your home.
 For tax reasons, it can make a lot of sense to not start repaying this mortgage straight away.

-• The second mortgage covers the remainder of the borrowed capital, usually 13.33% of the purchase price.
-This must be repaid in full within 15 years or at the latest by your 60th birthday.
+• The second mortgage must be amortized, usually within 15 years or at the latest by the age of 60.

 • For what types of investment properties does AXA grant mortgages?

-• Mainly residential, office, and commercial properties that are rented out to third parties and have broad market appeal and good resale potential
+• Mainly residential, office, and commercial properties that have good resale potential

 • Up to 30% of rental income from hospitality/commercial/industrial tenants